8 Graphics

 The term “choropleth” derives from Greek and means “many regions.”
 A choropleth graph is a graph in which the frame is provided by some sort of map with regions that might be countries, cities or counties in the U.S. etc.

-In the choropleth map shown in Figure 8.13, is based on a data frame in which ease case is a state in the U.S (along with the District of Columbia).
-One of the variables is population, the population of the state.
+, the population of the state.
 The glyphs are the territories of each of the U.S. states.
 The frame is determined by mapping x and y-location to latitude and longitude.
-The aesthetic property color is mapped to the population, and a guide is provided to the right of the graph.
+The aesthetic property color is mapped to the population

 8.1.5 Practice Exercises